Datatog/cedh_fileshare/README.md

 ## match_up_data_raw.csv

 Data scraped from the individual bracket pages from topdeck.gg.
-Still messy.
-Errors include but are not limited to:
+Knwon errors/problems include but are not limited to:
 - pods with missing players
 - pods with missing commander
 - pods where all 4 players lost